pedrosanta/dotfiles/README.md

 ## Installation

+(To document the first step, clone the repository, where to, etc.)

 Much like the abovementioned project, to setup/install the dotfiles just run:

 ```
 source bootstrap.sh
 ```

+(To document how to update the files, and how to use the project when you make changes to the files/dotfiles.)

 ## See also